SkyBlueRW/SkyBlueRW.github.io/_posts/2023-08-28-more-better.md

 ### Introduction <a name="introduction"></a>

-- variance calibration for BL tau/ omega
+- more variance
 - strategy of combine more information
 - statistical: high variance/ diversified information bagging/ensemble .....
 - finance: different information for different horizon
+- variance calibration for BL tau/ omega / other implementation